Campus Improvement Plan

 2.5

-Strategy 3: Students will be given opportunities for feedback regarding school culture, activities and problem solving.
+Strategy 3: Advisory one time per week will allow for students to receive counseling lessons, PBIS lessons and students will be given opportunities for feedback regarding school culture, activities and problem solving.

 Title I: